Acry/glfw-glad-boilerplate/Readme.md

 ## What is GLAD?

 GLAD is a function loader for OpenGL.
-This tutorial explains how to set it up.

-The tutorial explains the purpose of GLAD:

 Since there are many different versions of OpenGL drivers, the location of most of its functions is not known at compile-time and needs to be queried at run-time.